 Our mission at Madison School District is to provide an effective education for all children.
 We understand that students do not come to us as ‘one size fits all’ learners, and have different learning styles and rates.
-In 2008-2009 at Madison, we began implementing a Multi-Tiered Support System, otherwise known as the Response to Intervention model in Kindergarten through fifth grade to give all students the opportunity to make adequate gains in reading.
 In order to support all students in a given school we will be using Team Time groups in addition to the regular literacy instruction happening in the classroom.
-All students will be divided into groups based on skill level in order to meet their reading needs.
+All students will be divided into groups based on skill level in order to meet their academic needs.
 Our Team Time groups will meet two to four times per week for 30 minutes per day.
 These groups will be closely monitored and regrouped if necessary every 6-8 weeks based on students’ changing needs.

-Team Time is Madison Elementary’s structured mentoring tutorial program (for enrichment and reinforcement) which provides students in Kindergarten through fifth grade with additional strategy instruction and practice.
-All Madison students will be included in Team Time 1st- 5th grades.
-Students will meet in small groups two to four times a week for thirty minutes with classroom teachers and Team Time Leaders.
-Children in Kindergarten are selected by their classrooms teachers using data and recommended to STARS where they will receive additional reading support.
+Team Time is Madison Elementary School’s structured mentoring tutorial program (for enrichment and reinforcement) which provides students in Kindergarten through fifth grade with additional strategy instruction and practice.
+All Madison students will be included in Team Time in 1st – 5th grades.
+Students will meet in small groups two to four times a week for thirty minutes with classroom teachers and Team Time Interventionists.
+Children in Kindergarten are selected by their classrooms teachers using data and recommended to STARS where they will receive additional academic support.

-In addition to your child’s classroom teacher, one Literacy Specialist and nine interventionalist (Team Time Leaders/STARS cordinators) who are highly qualified with each Reading or Math activity.
-We also have 42 mentors that assist with our Kindergarten Team Time, STARS.
+In addition to your child’s classroom teacher, a member of our intervention team that are highly qualified with each academic activity.
+We also have mentors that assist with our Kindergarten Team Time, STARS.
 Students work one on one with a trained mentor from our community.